|Email Page||Printer Friendly Version|

 Permission to use this article must be obtained from Wayne Horodowich at the University of Sea Kayaking (email@example.com).

-Pictures seen above were taken from the USK Video "Capsize Recoveries & Rescue Procedures".
+Pictures seen above were taken from the USK DVD "Capsize Recoveries & Rescue Procedures".

 - Beyond the Cockpit - featuring Derek Hutchinson

 From the University of Sea Kayaking

 More Articles• How to Tow a Kayak: Contact Tows